Examples of Inference

 A pop culture example of someone who lacks inference skills is Sheldon on Big Bang.
-He takes things quite literally based upon his own knowledge base.
-He does not make assumptions or interpretations the way his circle of friends does.
+He takes things literally based upon his own knowledge base.
+Sheldon does not make assumptions or interpretations the way his friends do.
 Though in the short clip below, he does a good job of explaining infer vs. imply.
 Think of it as to imply is the person who is the doer.
 Infer is the person who is receiving the information.

 What is an inference?

 It is the act of taking your previous knowledge base and combining it with the information being presented to you to draw a conclusion.
 In the school setting, it is often used with literature.
 Students are asked to draw from their existing knowledge base and whatever information the author has presented them to draw a conclusion.
 But it’s also an important life skill, in that we all need to be able to mesh together our previous knowledge with what is being presented to us in the moment.
 And not all kids can do that.

 Here is a graphic explaining inference in literature:

 And here is one, that while the graphic says ‘characters’ you can see how inference is applied in every day life.

 It can make a parent crazy!
 If you find yourself saying in your head, “Why did my child do that?
 Why can’t they see….
 Didn’t I just….
 Don’t they know….”
 The answer is no, they may not be able to infer.